-The Hermitory is a single efficiency with futon, sink, rain-water catchment, outhouse, wood-stove and trombe wall.
-Please expect to bring own bedding and cooking materials.
+The Hermitory is a single efficiency with futon, sink, rain-water catchment, outhouse, wood-stove and trombe wall located separately from our farm.
+It has a deck overlooking the canyon.
+Please expect to bring own bedding and cooking materials [though we can provide these if necessary].
+There is electricity, as well as ice for coolers.
+If you have no cell phone/internet service [most carriers cover this area] we can provide basic wifi.
+Firewood can be purchased, or better even gather it yourself very close by.
+It is possible to obtain organic greens, eggs and other foods from our farm.
 Friendly pets ok.
 Located on 10 acres of mountain desert.
 1-5 miles away from river, lake, and hot springs.
 As internet service is spotty, please call if possible to confirm booking.
-Listed as drive in, be prepared to walk your supplies from drive up to back building.
+Listed as drive in, be prepared to walk your supplies from driveway to back building [150 feet].

 - On arrival: Meet and greet